jvilders/Sharp-ELSIMATE-240C/README.md

 I used Emmett abbreviations to speed up creating multiple similar HTML elements.
 Not technically a feature of HTML, but definitely cool.

 #### Event listeners on parents
 Instead of attaching event listeners on each keypad button individually, I can simply attach it to the parent element and rely on the click event bubbling up from the specific button.
-It's a small thing, but I really like how clearn it keeps the code that attaches event listeners.
+It's a small thing, but I really like how clear it keeps the code that attaches event listeners.

 #### Defer on script tags
 Don't have to worry about when the browser parser hits the script element and pushes the script code onto the stack if you just defer that until the DOM is ready.
 Frees me from having to worry about it, so another small, but nice addition.